Brice Marden: Early work

 Marden relocated to New York City in 1963, where he came into contact with the work of Jasper Johns while employed as a guard at the Jewish Museum during the museum's 1964 retrospective of Johns' oeuvre.
 The following summer, Marden traveled to Paris, where he began to make compressed charcoal and graphite grid-patterned drawings.
 Marden's graphic works are a corollary to his paintings, and he would transfer ideas into even his most recent paintings and drawings.
 Marden made his first monochromatic single-panel painting in the winter of 1964.
-It was also in Paris that he admired the work of Alberto Giacometti and Jean Fautrier, although masters such as Francisco de Zurbarán, Diego Velázquez, and Édouard Manet have also informed Marden's artistic practice.
+It was also in Paris that he admired the work of Alberto Giacometti and Jean Fautrier, although masters such as Francisco de Zurbarán, Diego Velázquez, and Édouard Manet also informed Marden's artistic practice.

 In 1966, at Dorothea Rockburne's suggestion, Marden was hired by Robert Rauschenberg to work as his assistant.
 That same year, he had his first solo show in New York at the Bykert Gallery, which exhibited the first of his classic oil-and-beeswax paintings.
-Prior to that he had worked at Chiron Press as an assistant to Steve Poleskie.
+Prior to that, he had worked at Chiron Press as an assistant to Steve Poleskie.
 Marden created the lithograph Gulf (from the New York 10-69 portfolio) in 1969 while at Chiron Press.

 In the late 1960s and early '70s, a moment when painting was widely considered moribund, Marden gained international fame as the master of the monochrome panel.
-In 1971, Brice and his wife, Helen Harrington, visited the Greek island of Hydra, to which they have returned every year since.
+In 1971, Brice and his wife, Helen Harrington, visited the Greek island of Hydra, to which they returned every year thereafter.
 The couple bought their first home there in 1973.
-The light and landscape have greatly influenced Marden's work (see, for instance, the five Grove Group paintings, 1972–1980; Souvenir de Grèce works on paper, 1974–1996).
+The light and landscape greatly influenced Marden's work (see, for instance, the five Grove Group paintings, 1972–1980; Souvenir de Grèce works on paper, 1974–1996).
 Executed in oil on marble fragments, he made a total of 31 paintings on marble on Hydra.